 - National Institute for Direct Instruction (nifty acronym NIFDI).

-- The PATTAN network’s literacy team, led by Pam Kastner, has an incredible YouTube channel, some of their key literacy videos are on this playlist.
-Pam also makes Padlets.
+- The PATTAN network‘s literacy team has a YouTube channel, and some of their key literacy videos are on this playlist.

-- Teach My Kid To Read is a nonprofit working with libraries and communities, and has a great YouTube channel.
+- Teach My Kid To Read a nonprofit working with libraries and communities, has a YouTube channel.

 - The Reading League – teachers, academics and others promoting the science of reading, has chapters around the US, and this great Curriculum Evaluation Tool and Youtube channel.